-Fishing is more than tossing tempting bait into the water.
-It's those hours of shared memories with your fishing buddies.
-It’s that moment around dawn when the fog lifts off the water and the sun peeks through the trees and perhaps a loon calls.
-It’s the thrill of the hunt, the satisfaction of putting hard-earned food on the table.
+Fishing is more than tossing bait into the water.
+It's those hours of shared memories with your fishing buddies, the thrill of the hunt, and the satisfaction of putting hard-earned food on the table.

 Rod and Reel: A novice fisherman's kit starts with the rod and reel.
 Reels come in a proliferation of styles, but for the beginner (and for many experienced anglers, as well) the spincast type is a great choice.
 The line is enclosed in a housing, and comes streaming out when you press a button as you cast the line.
-This type of reel is great for avoiding tangles in the line, or "bird's nests,” which can be frustrating and time-consuming to straighten out.
+This type of reel is great for avoiding a tangle in the line — or "bird's nest" — which can be frustrating and time-consuming to straighten out.

-Rather than try to match a reel to the appropriate rod (of which there are a dizzying array), consider buying both rod and reel as a set, such as the Zebco’s Gold Spincasting Combo.
+Rather than try to match a reel to the appropriate rod (of which there are a dizzying array), consider buying both rod and reel as a set.

 Tackle Box: For your first tackle box, there's no need to burden yourself with luggage the size of a sea chest.
-A simple one-tray box with a good latch will do the trick, like the Plano 1001 Tackle Box.
+A simple one-tray box with a good latch will do the trick.

 Sinkers: These metal weights are used to carry your bait down to the depths where fish are lurking.
-There are sinkers that tie onto your line, but split shot sinkers — which are crimped onto your line with pliers — are easier to use and less expensive, so it’s not a tragedy when you, inevitably, lose some.
+There are sinkers that tie onto your line, but split shot sinkers — which are crimped onto your line with pliers — are easier to use and less expensive.
 Once made of lead, sinkers are now available in benign metals like tin.

 Bobbers: These are attached to your line to suspend your bait at the right depth.
-Bobbers float, hence the name, and only the length of line beyond where you attach it will dangle below the surface of the water, waiting for a strike.
-A few 1” bobbers will serve your purpose well.
+Bobbers float (hence the name), and only the length of line beyond where you attach it will dangle below the surface of the water.

-Fishing Line: There will come a time when you'll snag your line on a submerged log, and it will be irrevocably lost.
-Don’t make the situation even more frustrating by failing to keep extra line in your kit.
-Line comes in varying strengths, but this 330-yard Stren 10 lb.
-Monofilament should be a match for any freshwater lunker you’re liable to encounter.
+Fishing Line: There will come a time when you'll snag your line on a submerged log, and it will be lost.
+Don’t make the situation even more frustrating by failing to keep extra line in your kit, preferably in varying strengths.

 Hook Hone: A hook hone will help you keep your hooks sharp, which in turns means you'll (hopefully) catch more fish.